 Let’s say Company A wants to compare two sources of lead data.
 The first, source A, is a list of leads who downloaded a white paper in return for their data.
 The second, source B, is paid-for outbound leads generated from a targeted search on a lead website.

-Here, both sources had a total of 60 prospects.
+Here, both sources had a total of 60 leads.
 Of which, Company A knows Source A generated £85,000.
 Meanwhile, Source B only generated £15,000.

-Source A’s lead value was therefore £1,416, while Source B’s lead value was just £250.
+Source A’s average lead value was therefore £1,416, while Source B’s average lead value was just £250.

 So of course, Source A was much more fruitful in terms of generating revenue.
 Especially if you add in the fact that Company A would likely have had to pay for the leads generated in Source B.

-Ok, ok, so tracking lead value with fictitious data is pretty easy, right?
+So tracking lead value with fictitious data is pretty easy, right?